Joseph Beuys and Europe: Crossing Borders, Bridging Histories

 This workshop therefore sets out to re-examine Beuys’ European connections, and to ask in what respects he became engaged with the idea of Europe, particularly in his attraction to its peripheries and mythic histories rather than anything more politically mainstream.

-Speakers include: Prof. Richard Demarco (Demarco European Art Foundation), Dr Tara Galliver (independent), Prof. Christa-Maria Lerm-Hayes (University of Amsterdam), Dr Petra Richter (independent), Dr Peter van der Meijden (University of Copenhagen) and Dr Victoria Walters (University of the West of England).
+Speakers include: Prof. Richard Demarco (Demarco European Art Foundation), Dr Tara Galliver (independent), Prof. Christa-Maria Lerm-Hayes (University of Amsterdam), Dr Petra Richter (independent), Andrew Symons (Edinburgh College of Art), Dr Peter van der Meijden (University of Copenhagen) and Dr Victoria Walters (University of the West of England).
 Chaired by Dr Christian Weikop (Edinburgh College of Art).

 Tickets: £10, £5 concessions (including lunch and wine reception)